qcooperative/website/content/blog/ogcapif.md

 another protocol to support, but a whole package of changes and fresh mechanisms to work on.
 It was quite a challenge!

-At this time the QCooperative was remotely participated to OGC sprints to closely monitor the development of the new OGC API Features protocol.
+At that time, the QCooperative was remotely participating in OGC sprints to closely monitor the development of the new OGC API Features protocol.
 Hence we started the implementation and a fully operationnal version landed in [QGIS Server 3.10](http://blog.qgis.org/2019/11/26/qgis-server-is-ready-for-the-new-ogc-api-for-features-protocol/).